 Anadarko Petroleum has ventured beyond its original area of operation -- the Anadarko Basin -- to explore for, develop, produce, and market oil, natural gas, natural gas liquids, and related products worldwide.
-In 2012 the large independent company reported proved reserves (90% of which is located in the US) of 2.6 billion barrels of oil equivalent.
+In 2014 the large independent company reported proved reserves (92% of which is located in the US) of 2.9 billion barrels of oil equivalent.
 Additional assets include coal, trona (natural soda ash), and other minerals.
 Anadarko operates a handful of gas-gathering systems in the Mid-Continent.
 Internationally, the company has substantial oil and gas interests in Algeria.
 It also has holdings in Brazil, China, Indonesia, Mozambique, and West Africa.

 Anadarko's assets include US onshore resource plays in the Rocky Mountains area, the southern US, and the Appalachian basin.
 It is one the largest independent producers in the deepwater Gulf of Mexico, and has production and exploration activities worldwide, including high-potential basins located in Alaska, Algeria, Brazil, China, Côte d'Ivoire, Ghana, Kenya, Liberia, Mozambique, New Zealand, Sierra Leone, and other countries.

-In 2012 the US accounted for 74% of Anadarko's total revenues.
+In 2014 the US accounted for 80% of Anadarko's total revenues.

 Anadarko explores in high-potential, proven, and emerging basins worldwide.
 Developing a portfolio of primarily unconventional resources provides the company with a stable base of capital-efficient, predictable, and repeatable development opportunities.

-In 2014 the company agreed to pay the federal government $5.15 billion (the largest ever settlement for environmental contamination) to settle claims related to the cleanup of thousands of sites tainted with hazardous chemicals.
+That year the company agreed to pay the federal government $5.15 billion (the largest ever settlement for environmental contamination) to settle claims related to the cleanup of thousands of sites tainted with hazardous chemicals.